 “How can we carry everything?”
 I replied.

-“You silly,” he crackled into laughter.
+“You silly,” he said crackling into laughter.
 “Look outside.”

 I moved to the front of the ship to look out from the canopy.
 I hadn’t noticed anything in the dark of night, but now in the early daylight I saw a large, bulky vehicle parked beside my ship.